comtravo/comtravo.github.io/_posts/2019-01-31-what-ive-learned-from-learning-how-to-learn.md

 From now on I need to practice what I've learned from this course.
 This is the most challenging part of *Learning how to learn*.
 Because I need to observe my methods constantly and change my old habits.

 I have turn off my phone's notifications when working in focused mode, or sleep well and exercise often, but I'm not doing them.
 I know I need to change my habits and probably it needs time.

+TODO: maybe we can get rid of some of these!!

 ![](/images/2019_01_31/trello.png)